jkkivenko/dawson-tabletop/Adventures/Corrupted Memory.md

 That would be a good recommendation, if anyone were alive to hear it.
 As the last of the foam dissipates and the final sparks fizzle out, the bridge becomes silent.

-"Recommended action: repair warp reactor and return to Spacedock 45."
+"Recommended action: repair FTL drive and return to Spacedock 45."

 ...